 When this question comes up, folks usually have one of two reactions.
 For some, this question moves to the forefront of their mind from the start, eventually steamrolling over more important questions such as “how do we get there” and “did I feed the children today.”
-For the other type, this question won’t occur until the last minute, at which point a frenzied whirlwind of clothes-changing ensues, resulting in everyone arriving to the session looking as though they’d fled some sort of imminent disaster.
-Either way, I wanted to offer a practical guide to choosing outfits prior to your session in order to look your best and make the process as stress free as possible.
+For the other type, this question won’t occur until the last minute, at which point a frenzied whirlwind of clothes-changing ensues.
+This results in everyone arriving to the session looking as though they’d fled some sort of imminent disaster.
+Either way, I wanted to offer a practical guide to choosing outfits prior to your session in order to look your best.
+My hope is to make the process as stress free as possible, and answer the question of what to wear to your family photo shoot.

 The clothes everyone is wearing should allow them to bend, squat, dance, run, jump, sing, somersault, and skip without restriction.
-We’re going to be doing everything we can to escape stiffness, so it’s important not to wear clothes that will encourage it.
+If your photographer is any good, you’re going to be doing everything you can to escape stiffness, so it’s important not to wear clothes that will encourage it.
 That being said, please, no cargo shorts (dad.)

 Speaking of cargo shorts, the following articles of clothing and outfits are not recommended: Tank tops, shirts with writing/logos, sunglasses, hats, and weird jewelry/accessories.
 And the following are strongly not recommended: speedos, a burlap sack, rainbow suspenders, bolo tie, your aunt’s wedding dress from 1974, leisure suit, hula hoop(s), a steampunk ensemble, a beard of bees, a t shirt but no pants, and/or sequined leotards.